damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 ## Issue (Tracker)

-Great, now that we have it, we can click through to the new issue.
-We've got our first issue on our new project.
+Great, now we can click through to see our first issue on our new project.

 > * Click on the link that starts with #1